304 pages | 6 x 9

 "Aurelian Craiutu is devoted to rehabilitating what he believes to be, correctly in my view, the forgotten virtue of moderation.
 He demonstrates a considerable mastery of the topic and his knowledge of the central figures is impeccable."—Steven Smith, Yale University

-Aurelian Craiutu is Professor of Political Science at Indiana University, Bloomington, and author and editor of several books on French political thought.
+Aurelian Craiutu is Professor of Political Science at Indiana University, Bloomington.
+He is author and editor of several books on French political thought, most recently A Virtue for Courageous Minds: Moderation in French Political Thought, 1748-1830.